 Readers approaching this novel as a retelling will enjoy seeing the ways Spinale reinvents familiar events and characters from the original text including clever steampunk elements.
 Unfortunately, in staying so close to the source material, this novel often misses opportunities to push a familiar story into truly new directions.
 Everland will appeal most to readers with a strong fondness for the original Peter Pan as well as steampunk fans.

-Possible Pairings: Tiger Lily by Jodi Lynn Anderson, Incarceron by Catherine Fisher, Winterspell by Claire Legrand, Unhooked by Lisa Maxwell, Airborn by Kenneth Oppel, Never, Never by Brianna Shrum, Leviathan by Scott Westerfeld
+Possible Pairings: Tiger Lily by Jodi Lynn Anderson, Poisoned by Jennifer Donnelly, Incarceron by Catherine Fisher, Winterspell by Claire Legrand, Unhooked by Lisa Maxwell, Airborn by Kenneth Oppel, Never, Never by Brianna Shrum, Leviathan by Scott Westerfeld